Master the soul of Android Fragment development: in-depth analysis of Fragment (middle)

 3. Through the Event Bus

 Using event bus libraries (such as EventBus or RxBus) is also a solution.
-Fragment sends events, Activity registers to listen and handle events.
+Fragment sends events, and Activity registers to listen and process events.
 This method is flexible, but it also adds complexity.

 The following is a complete case of using the EventBus library to demonstrate data transfer from Fragment to Activity.